 Review retirement plans

-“Now's the time to see if you should make a change," says Deutz.
-“Some may need to be established and money may need to be in place.
-Do it now so you can get your retirement plan deductions."
+“Now's the time to see if you should make a change,” says Deutz.
+“Some may need to be established and funded before the end of the year.
+The sooner you start, the better chance you can get your retirement plan deductions.”

-When creating a 2018 plan, understand that not every issue can be addressed in the short term.
+When creating a business plan, understand that not every issue can be addressed in the short term.
 You can plan to address other issues in the coming months.
-“At least you'll have something to work on," says Deutz.
-“The benefit of doing it sooner is that you know how much you'll need to spend on some of your strategies, but that doesn't have to be done (right away)."
+“The benefit of doing it sooner is that you know how much time, energy and money you need to spend on some of your strategies, and prioritize what you do first and what can wait,” says Deutz.

 City National Bank is a subsidiary of Royal Bank of Canada.